Shubhangi Atre: Career

 Atre received mixed reviews from audiences for portraying "Angoori".
 The Times of India praised Shubhangi Atre as 'Angoori Bhabi' by saying that she is doing a fantastic work.

 Personal life

-Atre married Peeyush Poorey in 2003, with whom she has a daughter.
-In 2022 Atre separated from her husband due to some differences.
+Atre married Peeyush Poorey in 2003, with whom she has a daughter Ashi.
+After 19 years of marriage in 2022, Atre separated from her husband.
+On 5 February 2025 she was granted a divorce from her husband.

+Her father is a retired engineer in PWD department, he used to get transferred due to work, hence Shubhangi's family has lived in many cities, some time ago her family shifted from Indore to Bhopal.
+Her father is a resident of Palace Orchard Phase III, located on Kolar Road, Bhopal.
+Her In Laws lives in Indore.

 She is a music lover.
 She is a fan of Salman Khan.